Shopping center owner Phillips Edison opens flat in Nasdaq debut

 The company’s portfolio is chiefly focused on grocers who use an omnichannel sales approach that seeks to offer customers a uniform experience, whether they are shopping online or at physical stores.

-Phillips Edison, which was founded in 1991 and purchased its first shopping center in Virginia a year later, currently counts Trader Joe's, Kroger Co (KR.N), Walmart Inc (WMT.N), Walgreens Boots Alliance (WBA.O) and Starbucks Corp (SBUX.O) among its more than 5,000 tenants.
+Phillips Edison, which was founded in 1991 and purchased its first shopping center in Virginia a year later, currently counts Trader Joe’s, Kroger Co, Walmart Inc, Walgreens Boots Alliance and Starbucks Corp among its more than 5,000 tenants.

 The REIT was born in its present form after Phillips Edison Grocery Center REIT I Inc acquired Phillips Edison Limited Partnership’s real estate assets and asset management business in 2017.